Agriculture in Nova Scotia: Economy

-The government of Canada has several programs to help the farmers with their costs of production.
-Many of these programs are contributed to by the farmers themselves as a sort of insurance plan.
+The government of Canada has several programs for farmers to aid production costs.
+Many of these programs are contributed to by the farmers themselves similar to an insurance plan.

-The government started a new program that will qualify farmers for a tax credit who donate their spare food to the local food banks, this program will be available starting January 1, 2017.
+The government started a new program that will qualify farmers who donate their spare food to the local food banks for a tax credit, available since January 1, 2017.
 The government is also helping tree fruit crop growers due to the losses from a fire blight outbreak, they are providing 2.69 million dollars to help bring this under control and minimize damages.

-The blueberry industry is always a strong force in the economy of Nova Scotia bringing in 70 million dollars in worldwide exports.
+The blueberry industry is a primary export for Nova Scotia's economy, generating 70 million dollars in worldwide exports.

-The field of aquaculture also has a great influence on the economy, bringing in over 1.68 billion to the province.
-This looks to increase with the increasing demand and improvement in practices as well as new innovation in farmed fisheries.
+The field of aquaculture also contributes to a large portion of the province's economy, generating over 1.68 billion.
+These numbers are rising as demand and improvement in practices increase as well as new innovation in farmed fisheries.

-Agritourism is a new opportunity to grow the economy, this is a great way to increase the sustainability within the farming system.
-These can include farm markets, wineries, u-picks, and farm based festivals.
-This can be great for Nova Scotia's economy because the province has very rich farming history and culture.
-Although other barriers do exist such as product development, government support, marketing, education and training.
+Agritourism provides new opportunities to grow the agricultural economy and increase the sustainability within the farming system.
+Initiatives including farm markets, wineries, u-picks, and farm-based festivals contribute to Nova Scotia's economy by promoting the province’s rich farming history and culture.

 Other

 Water

 There are over 3000 lakes as well as many rivers and streams throughout Nova Scotia.
-The water in Nova Scotia has also been very important to the forestry sector throughout its history.
+Water in Nova Scotia has also played a prominent role in the forestry sector throughout its history.
 The provincial government of Nova Scotia has helped with the land use planning in many areas such as the Annapolis Valley in an attempt to reduce the groundwater issues and drinking water contamination.
-Local governments have also sought to re-mediate these issues by working with the community to understand what needs to be done.
-The education of the land owners is most important when trying to protect the water sources.
+Local governments have also sought to remediate these issues by working with the community to understand what needs to be done.

 Soil

-There are many areas throughout Nova Scotia that have very fertile soil such as the Annapolis valley and Cornwallis Valley.
-The soils in Nova Scotia are mostly acidic.
-29% of land is suitable for agriculture.
-The best land is in the lowlands were the soil has had the opportunity to develop into deeper soils.
-The soils in the uplands tend to be shallower and more rocky thus less fertile.
+There are many areas throughout Nova Scotia that have very fertile soil such as the Annapolis Valley and Cornwallis Valley.
+The soils in Nova Scotia are mostly acidic; only 29% of the land is suitable for agriculture.
+The best land is in the lowlands where the soil has had the opportunity to develop into deeper soils.
+The soils in the uplands tend to be shallower and more rocky making them less fertile.

-These fertile lands in the marshlands consist of fertile alluvial flood plains and river valleys. these land are easily cultivable land thus they were used a lot by the settlers.
+These lowlands, mostly marshlands, consist of fertile alluvial flood plains and river valleys.
+These lands are easily cultivable, and were formerly used often by early Nova Scotian settlers.